arialdomartini/arialdomartini.github.io/_posts/for-the-rest-of-us/parser-combinators/2025-04-13-monadic-parser-combinators.md

 structured data out of it, accordingly to the rules of a formal grammar.

-## An inherent recursive structure
+## Mr.James, It's Parsers all The Way Down

 We say that the input data is loosely-structured because, in fact, it is not granted to adhere to the rules of the chosen grammar.
 Indeed,